DNA-binding protein: Binding to specific DNA sequences

 In contrast, other proteins have evolved to bind to specific DNA sequences.
 The most intensively studied of these are the various transcription factors, which are proteins that regulate transcription.
 Each transcription factor binds to one specific set of DNA sequences and activates or inhibits the transcription of genes that have these sequences near their promoters.
 The transcription factors do this in two ways.
 Firstly, they can bind the RNA polymerase responsible for transcription, either directly or through other mediator proteins; this locates the polymerase at the promoter and allows it to begin transcription.
 Alternatively, transcription factors can bind enzymes that modify the histones at the promoter.
 This alters the accessibility of the DNA template to the polymerase.

 These DNA targets can occur throughout an organism's genome.
 Thus, changes in the activity of one type of transcription factor can affect thousands of genes.
 Thus, these proteins are often the targets of the signal transduction processes that control responses to environmental changes or cellular differentiation and development.
 The specificity of these transcription factors' interactions with DNA come from the proteins making multiple contacts to the edges of the DNA bases, allowing them to read the DNA sequence.
 Most of these base-interactions are made in the major groove, where the bases are most accessible.
 Mathematical descriptions of protein-DNA binding taking into account sequence-specificity, and competitive and cooperative binding of proteins of different types are usually performed with the help of the lattice models.
 Computational methods to identify the DNA binding sequence specificity have been proposed to make a good use of the abundant sequence data in the post-genomic era.
 In addition, progress has happened on structure-based prediction of binding specificity across protein families using deep learning.

 Protein–DNA interactions

 Protein–DNA interactions occur when a protein binds a molecule of DNA, often to regulate the biological function of DNA, usually the expression of a gene.
 Among the proteins that bind to DNA are transcription factors that activate or repress gene expression by binding to DNA motifs and histones that form part of the structure of DNA and bind to it less specifically.
 Also proteins that repair DNA such as uracil-DNA glycosylase interact closely with it.

 In general, proteins bind to DNA in the major groove; however, there are exceptions.
-Protein–DNA interaction are of mainly two types, either specific interaction, or non-specific interaction.
-Recent single-molecule experiments showed that DNA binding proteins undergo of rapid rebinding in order to bind in correct orientation for recognizing the target site.
+Protein–DNA interactions are of mainly two types, either specific interaction, or non-specific interaction.
+Recent single-molecule experiments showed that DNA binding proteins undergo rapid rebinding in order to bind in correct orientation for recognizing the target site.